Stuart McGugan: Career

 In the 1970s, McGugan worked in a Repertory theatre in Leeds when he got a phone call from his agent that Jimmy Perry and David Croft wanted to see him; he was doing eight shows a week so went to see them at a rehearsal room in London owned by the BBC.
 He was interviewed by an executive, while Perry and Croft were finishing rehearsing for an episode of Dad's Army, and went back up to Leeds for a show.
 He heard nothing else until around Christmas 1973 when he was asked to come down to film for a pilot episode of It Ain't Half Hot Mum; fortunately McGugan just so happened to have booked ten days off work and so went down to London to film it.
 McGugan landed the role of Gunner 'Atlas' Mackintosh in It Ain't Half Hot Mum for fifty-six episodes from 1974 to 1981.

 McGugan was a presenter on BBC's Play School from 1975; he regularly presented the programme for more than 10 years.
 He played Bomba MacAteer in the 1987 series Tutti Frutti.
 McGugan appeared as Gordon Stewart in two series of the London Weekend Television (LWT) series Wish Me Luck between 1988 and 1989, in The Chief as Chief Superintendent Sean McCloud from 1993 to 1994, then in the mid-1990s was the pub owner Barney Meldrum in BBC Scotland's Hamish MacBeth.
 He had a recurring role as a factory worker in the Perry/Croft sitcom You Rang, M'Lord?.
 McGugan made his film debut in 1996 in an uncredited role as a taxi driver in Trainspotting.

 He played the character Derek Simpson in Family Affairs in 1997.
 McGugan was in a Middle Ground Theatre Company tour of a stage adaptation of the 1960 film Tunes of Glory; McGugan played Colonel Jock Sinclair, originally played by Alec Guinness in the film.
 The production visited Jersey, Wolverhampton and Perth, Scotland in early 2007.

 Personal life

 McGugan was married to his first wife, Annie Long, from 1970 to 1982.
-He met his second wife, Cordelia Monsey, in 1981 and started a relationship after his divorce, and married on new years eve 2018.
+He met his second wife, Cordelia Monsey, in 1981 and started a relationship after his divorce, and married on New Year's Eve 2018.
 They have a child, Mitch (born 1988/1989), who is a classically trained violinst and heavy metal drummer who plays in the band Karybdis.